gritzko/replicated.cc/swarm/index.md

 It provides JSON, text, CSV and other interfaces using mappers, but it is not a JSON or a CSV store.
 Inside, it is RON RDTs all the way down.

-Again, SwarmDB has a very advanced versioning/sync machinery, but a very rudimentary query language.
+Again, SwarmDB has a very advanced versioning/sync machinery, but the query language is very rudimentary.
 It is not a MongoDB killer, but more like a syncable storage engine.

 SwarmDB can synchronize in arbitrary topologies, work offline or work in real-time, merge concurrent changes, etc.